 The Board regularly monitors the operational and financial performance of the Company's activities.
 It monitors and receives advice on areas of operation and financial risk and considers strategies for appropriate risk management.
-All operational and financial strategies adopted are aimed at improving the value of the Company's share.
+All operational and financial strategies adopted are aimed at improving the value of the Company's projects and assets.
 However, the Directors recognise that mineral exploration and evaluation is inherently risky.
 Material business risks will be addressed in the Review of Operations in the Annual Report.

-In relation to environmental risks, the Company closely monitors its exposure to all such risks at the Taronga Tin Project in Northern New South Wales, and seeks the input of specialist environmental consultants as required.
+In relation to environmental risks, the Company closely monitors its exposure to all such risks at the Taronga Tin Project in Northern New South Wales, the Granville Tin Project at the west coast of Tasmania and the various sites in South East Queensland, seeks the input of specialist environmental consultants as required.